iamsoumikhazra/iamsoumikhazra/README.md

 # 👨‍💻 Soumik Hazra

-### 🎓 B.Tech Graduate in Computer Science and Engineering and Business System from Techno India University
+### 🎓 B.Tech Graduate in Computer Science and Business System Engineering from Techno India University
 Based in Kolkata, India

 ---